 I won’t disappear, I will follow-up on your blogs – but most likely more randomly than I did in the last months, and I will respond to comments.

 I will resort to something like a monthly update – as I can’t bear a number of zero posts per months in the blog’s archive.
 WordPress is still my favorite network.
 Probably I will appear more radical as a Facebook, Google+ or Twitter user, as a monthly tweet is like not tweeting at all.
-I have been on these networks now for less than a year and after intense participation (intense in terms of the accumulated impacts of the sum of those networks).
+I have been on these networks now for less than a year and after intense participation.
 In contrast to other social media users with erratic posting habits I will rather leave an OOF message and clean-up.

 Facebook users: I have deactivated posts to my timeline, and tightened the who-can-see-what settings despite or because my birthday is looming.
 I need to retain some level of integrity when ranting about liking and sharing confessional automata.